 - Aryl hydrocarbon receptor (AHR) activation through tryptophan metabolites

-Related Axes: The gut-skin axis shares inflammatory mechanisms with the Gut-Immune Axis (/2026/01/gut-immune-axis-in-dogs/) and detoxification pathways with the Gut-Liver Axis (/2026/01/the-gut-liver-axis-in-dogs-supporting-vital-detoxification/).
+Related axes: The gut-skin axis shares inflammatory mechanisms with the Gut-Immune Axis and detoxification pathways with the Gut-Liver Axis.

 The Gut-Joint Axis: The Mobility Connection

-For a complete deep-dive into this axis, see: The Gut-Joint Axis in Dogs: Nutritional Impact (/2025/12/gut-joint-axis-dogs-nutritional-impact/).
+For a complete deep-dive into this axis, see: The Gut-Joint Axis in Dogs: Nutritional Impact.

 Understanding Cartilage Turnover and Joint Health

 Healthy joints undergo continuous remodelling, with cartilage breakdown and rebuilding occurring in dynamic balance.
 Joint cartilage contains specialised cells called chondrocytes that produce the extracellular matrix providing cushioning and smooth articulation.
 When cartilage breakdown exceeds rebuilding capacity, the joint surface deteriorates.
-Traditional approaches focus on providing structural components like glucosamine and chondroitin, but the gut-joint axis reveals that systemic inflammation originating from gut dysbiosis can tip this delicate balance toward degradation.
+Traditional approaches focus on providing structural components like glucosamine and chondroitin, but the gut-joint axis reveals that systemic inflammation originating from gut dysbiosis can tip this delicate balance toward degradation.⁴

 How Gut Dysbiosis Contributes to Joint Problems